-Chess is a classical game enjoyed by everyone in the society.
+Chess is a classical game enjoyed by many in society.
 The game has a very strong history and continues to attract interest from new players all over the world.
 A chess board consists of the playing board itself and other pieces.
-The pieces include the pawn, bishop, knight, rook, queen and the kind.
+The pieces include the Pawn, Bishop, Knight, Rook, Queen and the King.

 So, what is the right weight for a standard chessboard?
 This article answers this question and anything else that you may need to know on the topic.

 According to experts, a standard chessboard should weigh around 50 ounces.
 A normal chessboard comes with 34 pieces (16 pieces for each player and an additional 2 queens).
 The average weight of each wooden piece is 1.47 ounces.
 As for the board itself, you can get its weight by multiplying the length by the width and by the thickness.

 Most chessboards vary in weight because they are made from wood, plastics or other viable materials that may differ.
 Also, chessboards are categorized under weighted and unweighted categories depending on the materials used to create them.

 Triple-weighted chess piece simply means that the pieces have 3 weights.
 Today, these categories are rarely used.
 Instead, chess pieces with extra weights are simply known as weighted chess pieces.

 Most players prefer weighted chess pieces because they are easy to move, have perfect balance and do not topple over easily.

 Unweighted chess sets

 Unweighted chess sets refer to chess pieces that are very light.
 Most players do not like these chess pieces because of their instability and their very light feel in the player’s hand when moving them.